 Walking, cycling and horse riding are all recreational activities and this means a good trail network will attract visitors to the district, thereby benefiting local businesses.
 Replacing short car trips with walking and cycling has the potential to help local communities, as goods and services can be purchased locally without the need to drive to shops.
-This also reduces pressure on carpark spaces.
 Also, increased numbers of pedestrians within a neighbourhood reduce traffic.
 This can promote a sense of safety in the local area, which may encourage more visitors and tourists and attract new businesses and jobs.